 - Abstract: Hyperparameter optimization can be formulated as a bilevel optimization problem, where the optimal parameters on the training set depend on the hyperparameters.
-We aim to adapt regularization hyperparameters by fitting compact approximations to the best-response function, which maps hyperparameters to optimal weights and biases.
-We show that the best-response function for a shallow linear network with L2-regularized Jacobian can be represented by a single network whose hidden units are gated conditionally on the regularizer.
-Based on this, we propose a gating-based architecture for approximating best-response functions for neural nets more broadly and which can be used as a drop-in replacement for existing deep learning modules.
-We fit this model online during training using a gradient-based hyperparameter optimization algorithm which alternates between approximating the best-response around the current hyperparameters and optimizing the hyperparameters using the approximate best-response function.
+We aim to adapt regularization hyperparameters for neural networks by fitting compact approximations to the best-response function, which maps hyperparameters to optimal weights and biases.
+We show how to construct scalable best-response approximations for neural networks by modeling the best-response as a single network whose hidden units are gated conditionally on the regularizer.
+We justify this approximation by showing the exact best-response for a shallow linear network with L2-regularized Jacobian can be represented by a similar gating mechanism.
+We fit this model using a gradient-based hyperparameter optimization algorithm which alternates between approximating the best-response around the current hyperparameters and optimizing the hyperparameters using the approximate best-response function.
 Unlike other gradient-based approaches, we do not require differentiating the training loss with respect to the hyperparameters, allowing us to tune discrete hyperparameters, data augmentation hyperparameters, and dropout probabilities.
+Because the hyperparameters are adapted online, our approach discovers hyperparameter schedules that can outperform fixed hyperparameter values.
 Empirically, our approach outperforms competing hyperparameter optimization methods on large-scale deep learning problems.
-We call our networks, which update their own hyperparameters online during training, Self-Tuning Networks.
+We call our networks, which update their own hyperparameters online during training, Self-Tuning Networks (STNs).

 - Keywords: hyperparameter optimization, game theory, optimization

 - TL;DR: We use a hypernetwork to predict optimal weights given hyperparameters, and jointly train everything together.